rubyforgood/pet-rescue/README.md

 * Geocoder (Generate coordinates from adopter location for successes map)
 * aws-sdk-s3 (integration with AWS to use image buckets)

-### Contributions

-This project has benefited from front and back end contributions.
-More contributors of all skill levels are welcome.

-Picking up an issue:
-* Check the Issues tab for a list of work that needs completing.
-* If you are interested in an issue and it is unassigned, leave a comment on the issue to claim it, then I will assign it to you.
-* Please take only one issue at a time i.e., pick up the next issue after your current PR is merged and the issue is closed.
-* If you are working on tests, refer to [this issue](https://github.com/kasugaijin/baja-pet-rescue/issues/149), particularly the May 17 comment for details on some testing best practice.
-These are not laws, but should be good guidance.

-Making Pull Requests:
-* Fork this repo to your own GitHub account
-* Clone your forked repo to your local machine `git clone <ssh or https url>`
-* Set the upstream remote so you can stay synced with this repo `git remote add upstream <ssh or https url>`
-* Create a branch on your forked repo `git checkout -b <branch name>`
-* Add commits of discreet units of code along with descriptive commit messages
-* Sync your forked repo and branch with this repo periodically following [this flow](https://www.theodinproject.com/lessons/ruby-using-git-in-the-real-world#ongoing-workflow)
-* Push your branch to your forked repo `git push origin <branch name>`
-* Go to your forked repo on GitHub and make a pull request.
-* Ensure the description of the PR explains what your code does.
-If it is a UI change, include a screenshot.
-* Only commit relevant code/files.
-* Make sure the full test suite passes by running `rails test:all`.

-When you make a pull request, the GitHub Actions pipeline will run the test suite against your changes and will notify you of pass or fail.
-You can check the logs for errors, if any.
-Once the pipeline passes, your pull request will be reviewed and there may be feedback or questions related to your code, so please be prepared to follow up on those.
-Pull requests are usually reviewed daily. add bullets to the beginning of this set of instructions for an open source github repo for making contributions, and make sure the bullets achieve the

 ### Local Setup

 To set this application up locally: